Baltimore Sun: UMMC residents and fellow physicians ratify first union contract

 Baltimore, MD - Resident physicians and fellows at the University of Maryland Medical Center (UMMC) delivered a petition to the President and CEO of the institution declaring their intention to form a union and expressing their desire to begin collective bargaining.
 This action follows years of organizing

-The Baltimore Banner: University of Maryland Medical Center doctors unionize, a first in the state
+The Baltimore Banner: University of Maryland Medical Center doctors push to unionize, a first in the state

 Ari Goldstein, a member of the union’s organizing committee, said the group delivered a letter to the medical center’s management Thursday afternoon asking for recognition.
 Organizers said they had a brief, congenial meeting with management after delivering the letter.